anne-glerum/anne-glerum.github.io/myblog/CV.md

 Education
 ----------
-2009 - 2012 MSc Geophysics at Utrecht University, *cum laude*.
+2009 - 2012 MSc Geophysics at Utrecht University, *highest distinction (cum laude in the Netherlands)*.

 2008 - 2009 Exchange program at Macquarie University.

-2006 - 2009 BSc Earth Sciences at Utrecht University, *cum laude*.
+2006 - 2009 BSc Earth Sciences at Utrecht University, *highest distinction (cum laude in the Netherlands)*.